Travis Goff: Northwestern University

 On September 20, 2012, Goff was named Northwestern's deputy athletics director for athletics and recreation development.
-During his nine years at Northwestern, he helped fundraise over $440 million, which helped renovate Welsh–Ryan Arena, build new facilities off the shore of Lake Michigan, and other athletic facilities.
+During his nine years at Northwestern, he helped fundraise over $440 million, which helped renovate Welsh–Ryan Arena, build new facilities off the shore of Lake Michigan and other athletic facilities.

 University of Kansas

 On April 5, 2021, Kansas chancellor Doug Girod named Goff the 16th director of athletics for the University of Kansas.
 Goff was tasked with finding a new football coach and almost one month later, he named Lance Leipold the 40th head football coach.
-Goff is also tasked with possible punishments for the men's basketball team's involvement in the 2017–18 NCAA Division I men's basketball corruption scandal.
+Goff was also tasked with possible punishments for the men's basketball team's involvement in the 2017–18 NCAA Division I men's basketball corruption scandal.
 On November 2, 2022, Goff suspended head coach Bill Self and assistant coach Kurtis Townsend for four games, as well as reducing to four official visits during the 2022–23 and 2023–24 academic years, three men's basketball scholarships for three years, and implemented a six-week ban on recruiting communications and unofficial visits.